CloudUnder/lambda-edge-nice-urls/README.md

 ## What is this?

-This is an AWS Lambda@Edge function to enable static website hosting on AWS S3 via CloudFront with beautiful page URLs without .html suffixes without requiring other hacks.
+This is an **AWS Lambda@Edge** function to enable **static website hosting on AWS S3 via CloudFront** with beautiful page URLs without .html suffixes and without requiring other hacks.

 ## What scenarios are supported?